• Skip to primary navigation

 Add the peanut butter and coconut milk and stir well to incorporate (4).

 Stir in a squeeze of fresh lime and garnish with chopped peanuts and cilantro.
-Serve with Jasmine rice.
+This sweet potato curry is delicious served with Jasmine rice or better yet, Coconut Jasmine Rice.

 Storage and freezing